SafarGalimzianov/TelegramMonitor/README.md

 # Telegram Monitor

-An Android application that monitors when a user is viewing the "Meduza — LIVE" channel in Telegram and displays an overlay notification.
+An Android application that monitors when a user is viewing the "Meduza — LIVE" / "Медуза - LIVE" channel in Telegram and displays an overlay notification.

 ## Features